 Studies and records indicate that mediation has a very high success rate.
 International statistics frequently cite that mediation has 75-80% of successfully leading parties to an agreement.

 The Singapore Mediation Centre states that of over 2300 matters have been mediated at SMC.
 About 75% of the cases mediated are settled.

 Mediation will become increasingly prominent in Singapore’s dispute resolution scene.
 In 2013, the Ministry of Law welcomed the recommendations made by the International Commercial Mediation Working Group (ICMWG) to develop Singapore into a centre for international commercial mediation.
 These included the setting up of a professional standards body for mediation, SIMI, as well as a slew of other initiatives including enacting a Mediation Act, extending exemptions and incentives to mediation, and enhancing existing rules and Court processes to encourage greater use of mediation.

 Read more about the recommendations by the ICMWG here:

-When an individual is successfully assessed to be a SIMI Mediator, this represents a commitment from to achieve and maintain high professional standards in her or her practice of mediation.
+When an individual is successfully assessed to be a SIMI Mediator, this represents a commitment to achieve and maintain high professional standards in his or her practice of mediation.
 The SIMI Credentialing Scheme for mediators is a tiered one, with the key differential between the tiers being experience based.
-This will allow users to identify at a glance, a suitably experienced SIMI Mediator for their case.
+This will allow users to identify, at a glance, a suitably experienced SIMI Mediator for their case.